HolisticWare-Applications/HolisticWare.WebSite.Notes/xamarin/products/xamarin-platform/traditional-standard/xamarin.ios/errors-n-troubleshooting/ios-10-simulator-keychain-save.md

     <CodesignEntitlements>Entitlements.plist</CodesignEntitlements>

+## Sideeffects

 *   issues with not installing on the device with Entitlements.plist.
     *   added 'Enable Keychain' in the Entitlements.plist.
         By default, it adds app name 'com.company.appname' to keychain groups aswell.
         It enables saving to the keychain and allowing other apps to access the data
         via a key.
         But that requires more permissions in the 'App Id' section on Apple's
         certificate side.
         So removing that fixed issue.

-References:
+## References:

 *   Code
 	https://github.com/moljac/Xamarin.Auth.Samples.NugetReferences/blob/master/Xamarin.Forms/Evolve16Labs/iOS/Entitlements.plist
-*
+*   github issues